Don’t Get Stuck in the Rut

 Getting stuck in a rut is often done by accident or design.
-Why are you ending a bad relationship?
+Why are you not ending a bad relationship?
 Did you not listen to God’s warnings?
 Why has your career not taken off?
-Are you seeking God’s guidance upon your destiny?
+Are you seeking God’s guidance for your destiny?

 To achieve such feats we must get rid of the victim mentality.
 We must find meaning in our suffering and find ways to start over.
 We must reach out to our destiny helpers.
 Seek those that we can trust and are helpful.
 Those that are willing to be our accountability partners.

 When we refuse to get out of the rut we become emotionally and physically drained.
 We may become depressed, face anxiety, pressure, fear, guilt, shame, grief, and low self-esteem.
 This can have long-term effects such as memory loss, flashbacks, nightmares, indecision, poor concentration, lack of focus, or poor judgment.
 Physically, we may suffer from body aches, headaches, or heartaches.